jinpark/blog/_posts/2017-03-13-Fixing-a-trivial-problem-in-the-most-convoluted way-possible.md

 After I set that, I set the default dns server on my router to point to my pi hole server and then everything was set.
 I was able to point any domain wherever I wanted and as long as you were connected to the airport extreme, you were redirected correctly.

 Next time I would need to do something like this, I would just run a dns server locally instead of on a raspberry pi.
 You can `brew install dnsmasq` easily and handle your dns rules locally.

+NOTE: I realized after I did all this that the chromecast has its dns hardcoded internally to google's DNS.
+So everythign I did does not work....
+I ended up buying a new router